Syslifters/sysreptor/docs/docs/users/user-permissions.md

 This privilege can only be set via the Django interface:

 1. Log in with superuser permissions
-2. Elevate your privileges using the "sudo" button
+2. Elevate your privileges using the "Enable Superuser Permissions" button
 3. Access https://sysreptor.example.com/admin/users/pentestuser/
 4. Choose the user
 5. Tick "Is system user"